kkredit/scramble-squares-solver/README.md

 What follows is a few notes on what makes each solution unique.

 <!--
-TODO: for blog post, create new repo designed to collect solutions!
+For blog post, create new repo designed to collect solutions!

 - Update benchmark.sh to collect stats and name champions for each language
   - code golf